 What We Are Doing.
-In addition to the actions described above, we have taken steps to reduce the risk of this type of incident occurring in the future, including enhancing our technical security measures.
+In addition to conducting an investigation into how the incident occurred, we are taking steps to reduce the risk of this type of incident occurring in the future, including implementing additional technical controls.

 What You Can Do.
-While we have no evidence that your personal information has been misused, you can find more information on steps to protect yourself against possible identity theft or fraud in the enclosed Additional Important Information sheet.
+You can also find more information on steps to protect yourself against possible identity theft or fraud in the enclosed Additional Important Information page.